ibm-cloud-docs/discovery/data-crawler-qs.md

 # Getting started with the Data Crawler
 {: #getting-started-with-the-data-crawler}

+The Data Crawler is no longer supported or available for download beginning [17 April 2019](/docs/services/discovery?topic=discovery-release-notes#17apr19).
+This content is provided for existing installations only.
+See [Connecting to Data Sources](/docs/services/discovery?topic=discovery-sources#sources) for other available connectivity options.
+{:important}

 This topic explains how to use the data crawler to ingest files from your local filesystem, to use with {{site.data.keyword.discoveryfull}}.
 {: shortdesc}

-The Data Crawler should only be used to crawl file shares or databases, in all other cases you should use the appropriate {{site.data.keyword.discoveryshort}} connector.
-See [Connecting to data sources](/docs/services/discovery?topic=discovery-sources#sources) for details.
-Assistance is no longer provided for the Data Crawler if you are using it with a data source supported by the {{site.data.keyword.discoveryshort}} connectors.
-{: important}

 Before attempting this task, create an instance of {{site.data.keyword.discoveryshort}} in {{site.data.keyword.Bluemix}}.
 In order to complete this guide, you will need to use the credentials that are associated with the instance of the service that you created.